-The center of Sorrento, Italy is quite compact and easy to explore on foot.
+The center of Sorrento, Italy is quite compact, close to the traffic and easy to explore on foot.
 Here is a self-guided Sorrento tour itinerary which includes the most interesting sights in town and can be completed in just a few hours.

 The most obvious place to begin your walk is Sorrento's main piazza, named for the Italian poet Torquato Tasso who was born in this coastal town.
 In one corner of the piazza, behind the stand where horse-drawn carriages pick up passengers, there is a statue dedicated to this famous native.
 In the center of the piazza, instead, you can see the statue of Sorrento's patron saint, Saint Antonino...the city celebrates his feast day each year on February 14th.